Chinese in the Russian Revolution and in the Russian Civil War: Chinese in the Red Army

 The Chinese with the Red Army were recruited from factory workers who had been attracted into Russia before the war and sided with the urban proletariat with whom they worked.
-Separate Chinese units fought for the Bolsheviks in the Ukraine, Transcaucasia and Siberia.
+Separate Chinese units fought for the Bolsheviks in Ukraine, Transcaucasia and Siberia.

 One estimate suggests that there were hundreds of thousands of Chinese troops in the Red Army.
 Nonetheless, Brian Murphy asserts that "the number of Chinese troops did not constitute a significant fraction of the Red Army."
 By summer of 1919, the Red Army comprised over a million men.
 By November 1920, it comprised over 1.8 million men.

 Chinese units were involved in virtually every front of the Russian Civil War.
 Some sincerely sympathized with the Bolsheviks who treated them as "proletarian brothers".
 Others simply joined the Red Army in order to survive and others wanted to fight their way home to China.

 The Chinese were one of several foreign contingents dubbed in Soviet historiography as "internationalist detachments" ("отряды интернационалистов").
 Chinese internationalist troops wore the same uniform as the rest of the Red Army.

+The Chinese Cheka and Chekists typically served in four special category units of the Cheka: CHON (special purpose para military units), VNUS (internal service troops), VOKhR (internal service troops) and the Cheka OOs (Frontier Cheka).
+VNUS and VOKhR troops served as an internal security force on the military front in times of war.
+Sometimes, they served as police in rear guard, military areas (policing soldiers).
+When necessary they fought along Red Army troops.
+CHON were mainly used to protect key military, political or state buildings, bases and installations, assisting Cheka operations, quelling uprisings and giving combat support to the Red Army.
+After 1921, several East Asian Cheka formed the Frontier Cheka, Border Guards and or Cheka OOs (standing for Frontier Cheka).